-A lawyer with less experience may be part of a firm with decades of collective experience and may represent you well, as opposed to a more experienced personal injury lawyer who practices privately and does not have access to the same resources.
-For this reason, it’s important to consider both a lawyer’s and the law firm’s track record and experience.
+It’s also important to consider the experience a law firm has.
+A lawyer with less experience may be part of a firm with decades of collective experience and may represent you well, as opposed to a more experienced personal injury lawyer who practices alone and does not have access to the same resources.
+For this reason, it’s important to consider the collective experience level of the firm.

 7. Call Law Offices To Set Up A Consultation